mtgjson/mtgjson-website/docs/getting-started/index.md

 ### MTGGraphQL

-A sub-service of MTGJSON, [MTGGraphQL](/mtggraphql/) is a GraphQL API service built on top of MTGJSON data.
+A service of MTGJSON, [MTGGraphQL](/mtggraphql/) is a GraphQL API service built on top of MTGJSON data.